KeevaLyu/AA--SOC-Framework/README.md

 $ cd boot
 $ ./start.sh -m ../maps/gml/vc/map -c ../maps/gml/vc/config
 ```
-‘vc’ is short for Silicon Valley region, which can be changed to use another map.
+  'vc' is short for Silicon Valley region, which can be changed to use another map.

   'sf' is short for San Francisco region.

 Open the terminal window of the ```AA*-SOC``` root directory and execute
 ```bash
 $ ./launch.sh -all
 ```
   After all codes are complete, click on the platform‘s run button.

 # Support